stereopicture3d/sptest-03/README.md

-# This is an html5 stereo viewer project
+# This is a stereopix embedded viewer project